gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 ## Social media is useful, but trickier

-TODO: Include an example screenshot showing how social media content is surfaced or summarized in the newsletter.

 Social media content can be very valuable, especially for fresh conversations, opinions, examples, and trends.

 But it is also harder to automate reliably.